university-of-newcastle-research/SpatialVariationMMN/MethodsReport.md

 #### All Sounds

-* The sample frequency was set to 48000, which matches the settings requried by the psychtoolbox driver in Psychopy (previous sounds were at 44100Hz and this seemed to cause the static in the sounds).
+* The sample frequency was set to 48000, which matches the settings required by the psychtoolbox driver in PsychoPy (previous sounds were at 44100Hz and this seemed to cause the static in the sounds).
 * All sounds included a linear ramp on and off to avoid "clicking" due to sudden changes in volume to the sound card.
 The length of this ramp was set to 0.0005 seconds (half a millisecond)
 * All sounds had a bitrate of 16 (16 bits per sample)
 * All sounds were scaled to have a maximum amplitude of 90%